 - Register for nine or more graduate-level credit hours

-- Or register for a minimum of two credit hours of dissertation, externship or thesis coursework, respectively
+- Or register for a minimum of two credit hours of dissertation, externship or thesis coursework

-Students may register for additional courses as needed or that are required by their programs.
-However, if registering for less than nine credit hours, the term’s enrollment must include a minimum of two credit hours in dissertation, externship, or thesis coursework to be considered full-time.
+Students may register for additional courses as needed or as required by their programs.
+However, if registering for less than nine credit hours, the term’s enrollment must include a minimum of two credit hours in dissertation, externship or thesis coursework to be considered full-time.

 Individual graduate programs may set guidelines on research enrollments, including which academic milestones should be passed before enrollment in dissertation or thesis hours are permitted.
 Once students successfully defend their dissertation or thesis, no further research enrollments are necessary.
 Each student will be allowed one term of continuous enrollment to finalize all work related to the defense of their dissertation or thesis.
 During this term, the student should apply for graduation, and graduation should not be deferred beyond this point.

 Students with questions about their financial aid eligibility and enrollment status should contact the Office of Student Financial Aid.

 The first Friday of the term is the last day a course can be added through the Rush University Portal without instructor approval.
 A course dropped during the first week of the term will not appear on the student’s transcript.
 After that date, one of the following applies:

 - Course(s) dropped in weeks two through 13 of a term will be issued a grade of W for the course.